Jump to the content

 1. When children can't sleep

 Sleep plays a central role in our lives and is particularly important in childhood, when we are in the crucial phases of human development and growth.
-A peaceful and restful sleep is often a big challenge not only for us adults, but especially for children.
-It is all the more important to support children in developing healthy sleeping habits and getting enough sleep in the turbulent everyday life.
-Persistent sleep problems can develop into serious sleep disorders at a young age and impair a child's healthy development.
+However, a peaceful and restful sleep is often a major challenge not only for us adults, but especially for children.
+This makes it all the more important to support children in developing healthy sleeping habits and getting enough sleep in their hectic everyday lives.
+This is because persistent sleep problems can develop into serious sleep disorders at a young age and impair a child's healthy development.

-Good to know: In this article you can read about the difference between sleep in childhood and adulthood and here you will find helpful tips to support your child's healthy sleep.
+Good to know: In this post you can read what distinguishes sleep in childhood and adulthood and here you will find helpful tips to support your child's healthy sleep.

 2. The most common sleep disorders in children